micmejia/bible-dump/NKJV/Job/Job 39.md

 Can you number the months _that_ they fulfill?
 Or do you know the time when they bear young?

 ###### 3
-They bow down, They bring forth their young, They deliver their [^a]offspring.
+They bow down, They bring forth their young, They deliver their offspring.

 ###### 4
 Their young ones are healthy, They grow strong with grain; They depart and do not return to them.

 ###### 5
 "Who set the wild donkey free?
-Who loosed the bonds of the [^b]onager,
+Who loosed the bonds of the onager,

 ###### 6
-Whose home I have made the wilderness, And the [^c]barren land his dwelling?
+Whose home I have made the wilderness, And the barren land his dwelling?

 ###### 7
 He scorns the tumult of the city; He does not heed the shouts of the driver.